yesplease/docs/docs/full-text-rss/usage.md

     </tbody>
 </table>

-<p><strong>Feed-only parameters</strong> &mdash; These parameters only apply to web feeds.
-They have no effect when the input URL points to a web page.</p>
+**Feed-only parameters** &mdash; These parameters only apply to web feeds.
+They have no effect when the input URL points to a web page.

 <table width="100%" border="0" class="parameters table table-bordered">
     <thead>